Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Data

 The application prompts the user to select a dataset directory, following the LEVIR-MCI-Trees' folder structure (also used for Forest-Change).
 Previously labelled samples can be skipped to support incremental annotation.
 The annotator is iteratively presented with bi-temporal image pairs and the corresponding change mask, and asked to provide a single short-to-moderate length caption describing the observed change.
 Upon submission, four additional captions are automatically generated based on properties extracted from the change mask - producing a total of five captions.

 For automated caption generation, the percentage of newly deforested area, the size of individual change patches, and their spatial distribution are computed from the mask.
 The percentage of forest loss is binned into adjective-based descriptors aligned with the model vocabulary.
-A rule-based caption generator was designed to introduce lexical and syntactic variation, producing complementary captions to the human-provided description.
+A rule-based caption generator was designed to reduce labelling burden, and enforce sufficient change descriptions are generated, producing complementary captions to the human-provided ones.
 Although LLMs are increasingly used for synthetic text generation in NLP tasks \cite{yu2023large}, they were not adopted here due to the risk of introducing prompt-induced bias and the limited scope of the project in which to mitigate it.

 Figure \ref{fig:dataset_captions_distribution} compares caption characteristics between Forest-Change and LEVIR-MCI-Trees.
 Captions in LEVIR-MCI-Trees are generally shorter and exhibit greater lexical diversity, while Forest-Change captions display a bimodal length distribution that reflects the combination of rule-based and human-generated annotation.
 By combining the unique characteristics of the datasets, evaluating model performances becomes more robust.
 Figure \ref{fig:combined_examples} presents representative caption examples from the Forest-Change dataset, illustrating the range of forest loss descriptions.